VagelisKalimeris/PARALLEL_STTC/README.md

     mkdir RESULTS

-Every psm_avalenche as well as astrocytes input file should be converted from .mat to text, with the following commands in Matlab/Octave:
+Every psm_avalanche as well as astrocytes input file should be converted from .mat to text, with the following commands in Matlab/Octave:

     load '<name>.mat'
     dlmwrite('<name>', <matrix>, 'newline', 'unix', 'delimiter', '')